 Simple clothing will make your sapphire the star

-Don't limit yourself to neutral colors
+Don't limit yourself to neutral colours

 Consider the occasion

-Sapphires can be worn both rolling out of bed and with a ball gown at a gala, but the type of sapphire jewelry you wear may vary depending on the occasion.
+Sapphires can be worn both rolling out of bed and with a ball gown at a gala, but the type of sapphire jewellery you wear may vary depending on the occasion.
 For an everyday look, choose an understated sapphire pendant necklace or ring.
 For formal occasions, a statement necklace or sapphire drop earrings will dress up your look.

 Don't overthink it

-The best way to match your sapphire jewelry to your wardrobe is by trying things on.
+The best way to match your sapphire jewellery to your wardrobe is by trying things on.
 Take the time to try on combinations you may not think work, because this is another step towards figuring out what looks right for you.

 Famous sapphires: Royal engagement rings